 Your Tie

 Your tie should be subtle yet elegant.
-Red, blue, or yellow are good colours but you can opt for anything that’s relatively conventional.
+Red, blue, or yellow are good colors, but you can opt for anything that’s relatively conventional.
 However, avoid loud colours on this occasion.

 Pocket Square